gamemgh/gamemgh.github.io/Web/content/docs/translation.md

 Note: Language codes must be always lowercase.
 You can use upper case for country codes.
 For example, en-US means en is language code, and US is the country code, so US can be uppercase.

 ## Updated keys
 English translations might have new keys or existing keys updated.
-When you click edit on your language, press tab to get to the keys list and it will display whether it is changed, updated, or removed.
+When you click edit on your language, press tab – or Alt+T – to get to the keys list and it will display whether it is changed, updated, or removed.
 You can use delete key to remove a translation key.
+If your language contains keys that are not in the main fallback language anymore, they will be automatically removed.

 # Translation Policy{#policy}
 We do not verify a full translation because we do not speak every language.
 This is why the web pages are not translated to insure maximum readability.